Thanh-0dev/Heretic/README.md

 A Hetic based RPG
 https://youtu.be/WsK3OhZ-uAg

-## Requirements :
- - Python
- - Pygame

-To play the game you will need to used Visual Studio Code and open the " Heretic " folder (CMD + O or CTRL + O) and then launch the " heretic.py " file.
+To play the game, just open the " Heretic " file.

 ## Project :
 Heretic is the first project i ever developped with the help of a friend of mine who made all the assets.